pslucas0212/rhel-sca-subscriptionmanager/README.md

 - rhel-7-server-satellite-6.9-rpms
 - rhel-7-server-rpms
 ```
 - After updating the /etc/insights-client/tags.yaml file run the insights-client to upload the changes to insights.
-Note that running the insights-client comman immediately refreshes your insights data.
+Note that running the insights-client command immediately refreshes your insights data.

       # insights-client

-- In the Inventory when you look at your registered server list, you'll see in Tags column the Tag is now "highlighted" with a numver next to the tag icon.
+- In the Inventory when you look at your registered server list, you'll see in Tags column the Tag icon is now "highlighted" with a number next to the Tag icon.
 THe number next to the Tag icon represents the number of tags associated with a particular RHEL instance.
 - Clicking on a Tag icon for a particular server pops up a dialog box with tags available for a specific registered servier.

 ![Server tag example](/images/tag02a.png)